rilldata/rill/docs/docs/home/get-started.md

 - [GitHub Analytics](https://github.com/rilldata/rill-examples/tree/main/rill-github-analytics): analyze GitHub activity to understand what parts of your codebase are most active, analyze contributor productivity, and evaluate the intersections between commits and files
 - [Programmatic Ads/OpenRTB](https://github.com/rilldata/rill-examples/tree/main/rill-openrtb-prog-ads): bidstream data for programmtic advertisers to optimize pricing strategies, look for inventory opportunities, and improve campaign performance
 - [311 Operations](https://github.com/rilldata/rill-examples/tree/main/rill-311-ops): a live datastream of 311 call centers from various locations in the US for example operational analytics
+- [Final Tutorial Project](https://github.com/rilldata/rill-examples/tree/main/my-rill-tutorial): A finalized version of the tutorial project with many working examples, a good place to reference any newer features, updated regularly.

 ## Installing Examples